vocalpy/vocalpy/docs/getting_started/quickstart.md

 +++

-We can confirm that reading and writing spectrograms to disk works as we expect using the method `vocalpy.Spectrogram.read`
+We can confirm that reading and writing spectrograms to disk works as we expect using the method {py:meth}`vocalpy.Spectrogram.read`

 ```{code-cell} ipython3
 spect_paths = voc.paths.from_dir(DATA_DIR, '.spect.npz')